 Paper Organization.
 Section II provides a background of our work to motivate our contributions.
 In Section III and IV, we formulate ANA and ANN, respectively, and solve them via various ILP, Pareto-optimal, greedy, and approximation algorithms.
 In Section V, we conduct extensive experiments for both approaches and discuss their pros and cons.
 Section VI concludes the paper with some future research.

 II.
 Background

-In this section, we first provide an illustrative example, review the related work, and finally present the notations and the network and cost models.
+In this section, we provide an illustrative example, review the related work, and present the notations and our models.

 A. An Illustrative Example